githubvnext/gitHook/README.md

 This Repository contains an ASP.NET Core Web Api based WebHook with an Azure Function to process payload Asynchronously.
 The asynchronous processing is based on **[GitHub WebHook Integrations Best Practices recommendation](https://docs.github.com/en/rest/guides/best-practices-for-integrators#favor-asynchronous-work-over-synchronous)**

-There are 4 major Visual Studio Projects through which the objectives below are achieved.
+There are 4 Visual Studio Projects through which the objectives below are achieved.

 - Use Web API to get webhook Calls from GitHub installation
 - Web API queues the payload in Azure Storage Queues